slam10s/may-madness/docs/2020-21/ncaam/matches/R1_19-20_LSU_vs_STAN.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Stanford should win 4 or more singles matches _93%_ of the time.
+- Stanford should win 4 or more singles matches *93%* of the time.
-- LSU should win 4 or more singles matches _1%_ of the time.
+- LSU should win 4 or more singles matches *1%* of the time.
-- The winner of the doubles point will decide the match the other _6%_ of the time.
+- The winner of the doubles point should decide the match the other *6%* of the time.
-- If Stanford wins the doubles point, their chances of winning the dual improve to _99%_.
+- If Stanford wins the doubles point, their chances of winning the dual improve to *99%*.
-- If LSU wins the doubles point, their chances of winning the dual improve to _7%_.
+- If LSU wins the doubles point, their chances of winning the dual improve to *7%*.

 ------